Sam Ashford

-Samuel Kenneth Ashford (born 21 December 1995) is an English professional footballer who plays as a centre forward or winger for club Woking.
+Samuel Kenneth Ashford (born 21 December 1995) is an English professional footballer who plays as a centre forward or winger for club South Shields.

 He played for Tottenham Hotspur's academy before starting his career non-league football with Maldon & Tiptree in 2014.
 He later played for Heybridge Swifts, Stansted, Witham Town and Brightlingsea Regent before joining National League South side East Thurrock United in 2019.
 He also played at this level with Concord Rangers and Hemel Hempstead Town before joining EFL League Two club Crawley Town in summer 2020.
 He had a loan spell at Woking in the National League in 2021 before joining Scottish Championship club Ayr United in January 2022.
 He is a former England C international.